Guidance

 How to book

-Those eligible for a vaccine can book on the national system.
-It might help to take the vaccination invite letter, or an NHS letter describing your condition or treatment, or a repeat prescription slip with you.
+It will help to take the vaccination invite letter, an NHS letter describing your condition or treatment, or a repeat prescription slip with you, or you can show your health record or prescription history in the NHS App.

-If you can’t book online, phone 119 free of charge, 9am to 6pm Monday to Friday or 9am to 1pm Saturday and Sunday.
+If you can’t book online, phone 119 free of charge, 9am to 5:30pm Monday to Friday.
 You can ask someone else to do this for you.
 Please ensure you have your NHS number at hand.
-If you need an interpreter, use text phone 18001 119 or the NHS British Sign Language interpreter service.
+If you have difficulties communicating or hearing, or are a British Sign Language (BSL) user, you can use textphone 18001 119 or the NHS BSL interpreter service.

-The NHS strongly encourages those with a weakened immune system to take up their offer for the autumn 2023 COVID-19 vaccination as soon as possible to ensure they have the highest possible level of protection.
+The NHS strongly encourages those with a weakened immune system to take up their offer for the spring 2024 COVID-19 vaccination as soon as possible to ensure they have the highest possible level of protection.

 Further information on COVID-19 vaccinations is available on NHS.UK.